slavakurilyak/docusaurus-theme-kosong/README.md

 # Docusaurus Theme Kosong

-No external CSS dependencies theme for Docusaurus 2.
+No external CSS dependencies and minimal classes theme for Docusaurus 2.
+No blog just docs.

 ## Installation